Caleb9/syno-photo-frame/README.md

 By default, photos are displayed in the order of the shooting date.
 If the album is very large, and the startup-shutdown schedule is short, potentially the slideshow might never reach some of the later photos in the album.
-The `--order random-start` option solves this problem by starting the slideshow at a randomly selected photo, then continuing normally (in the order of the shooting date).
+The `--random-start` option solves this problem by starting the slideshow at a randomly selected photo, then continuing normally (in the order of the shooting date).
 Adding this option to the startup schedule will start at a different photo every time.